tobyjamesthomas/instagram-bot/README.md

 # InstagramBot
-Instagram bot that only likes ❤️ because fake comments and follow/unfollows are annoying 👎
+An Instagram bot that only likes ❤️ because fake comments and follow/unfollows are annoying 👎

 ## Installation